ashhhlynn/final-marketplace-api/README.md

 # Seedlink
 > A buy and sell e-commerce application for plants built with a JavaScript and React front end and a Ruby on Rails with PostgreSQL database back end.
 Users can sell or purchase plants from other users by adding to a shopping cart and submitting orders at checkout.
-Deployed to Render.
+Front end deployed to Netlify and back end deployed to Render.

 > Check out the <a href="https://seedlink.netlify.app/">live</a> and <a href="https://vimeo.com/863265175/f85d25b2e3">video</a> demos or the <a href="https://github.com/ashhhlynn/final-marketplace-frontend">front end</a> repo.

 ## Features
-- Register and sign in via BCrypt, JWT, and localStorage
+- Register and sign in via BCrypt and JWT
 - View product index and sort by price and alphabetical order
 - Add and remove items from a shopping cart
 - Ability to add and remove items at checkout, and place orders secured through Stripe API